Gankare/Starlitseas_Dokumentation/README.md

 ![](/Assets/BlowHole_Gif.gif)

 ### Spirit Guide:
-I added a talking ray that gives the player tips on what to do or encurrages the player to keep going every level.
-It's made with 3D widget over the ray, the ray always facing the player so that the text is facing the player.
+I added a talking ray that gives the player tips on what to do or encourages the player to keep going every level.
+The text is a 3D widget set over the ray, the ray is always facing the player with the text.
 The text only shows when the player is close to the ray.

+Scipt of how this is done:
 ![](/Assets/TalkingRayScript.png)
 The rays text is set in the level blueprint.
 You can see the sprirt guide in the leveldesign images below.
 ![](/Assets/RayText_LevelBlueprint.png)